elliotgao2/toapi/README.md

 ## Overview

 Toapi is a **clever**, **simple** and **fast** flask library that enable any website to provide API services.
-In the past, you crawl data, store them, build API services, and eventually, you share your data.
+For many occasions, websites do not provide API services for you to download data from them.
+You have to crawl some data, store them and build an API service, and eventually, you get your data after a tough struggle.
 And that's not an end, for you might have to update them regularly.

 Toapi turns these matters into a piece of cake.
-All you need to do is to define the data, and you've made it!
-The progess is fully automated.
-Data on web sites can now be accessed through APIs!
+All you need to do is to define the data you want, and you've made it.
+The process is fully automated, and data can be accessed through API in seconds!

 - Documentation: [http://www.toapi.org](http://www.toapi.org)
 - Awesome: [https://github.com/toapi/awesome-toapi](https://github.com/toapi/awesome-toapi)